-Your toddler has been insisting on seeing the latest movie that just came out, and even though you know how much your kid loves those characters, you wonder if he is old enough to sit through an entire movie at the cinema.
+Your toddler has been insisting on seeing the latest movie that just came out, and even though you know how much your kid loves those characters, you wonder if they are old enough to sit through an entire movie at the cinema.
 Maybe you’re wondering if attending a theatrical play or a live show will be simply too much and too soon.
 Our in-house experts share some insight about this decision.

-Most child psychologists and parents agree that somewhere between 2 and 4 years old is a good time to introduce your little one to the cinema or the theater, accorded that the film or show in question is age-appropriate for your child.
-Nonetheless, how cinema-ready a kid might be will ultimately depend on his individual characteristics at the time.
+Most child psychologists and parents agree that somewhere between 2 and 4 years old is a good time to introduce your little one to the cinema or the theater, considering that the film or show in question is age-appropriate for your child.
+Nonetheless, how cinema-ready a kid might be will ultimately depend on their individual characteristics at the time.
 So as always, it’s important to neither rush, nor pressure your kid into it just because you’ve heard of other 2-years old that actually look forward to staying put in a seat for 120 minutes.
 It might hold true for some kids, and not so much for others.

 - Your kid’s usual attention span.